L3MON4D3/LuaSnip/DOC.md

 The `absolute_indexer` can be used to pass text of nodes to a function/dynamicNode that it doesn't share a parent with.
-Normally, accessing the outer `i(1)` isn't possible from inside eg. a snippetNode (nested inside a choiceNode to make this example more practical):
+Normally, accessing the outer `i(1)` isn't possible from inside e.g. a snippetNode (nested inside a choiceNode to make this example more practical):

 ```lua